CovaSyn

 Models

-Claude Haiku 4.5, Claude Opus 4.7 and GPT-5.5.
+Claude Haiku 4.5, Claude Opus 4.7, OpenAI GPT-5.5 and Gemini 3.5 Flash.
 Each tested with and without CovaSyn MCP.

 Verification